Important notice about the use of regular expressions for wildcards search in Microsoft Word

 Important note about the difference between a text search and a regex search in MS Word

-As MCINTOSHFORMS™ use regexes, and grammatical forms and orthography, a constituent search could be based on either a regex search parameter or a text search parameter, respectively.
+As MCINTOSHFORMS™ employs regexes or grammatical forms (word forms) and orthography (punctuation marks), a constituent search may be based on either a regex search parameter or a text search parameter, respectively.

 - With a text search, you may or may not have to select any of the available Search Options.